John Gilmore (activist)

-John Gilmore (born 1955) is one of the founders of the Electronic Frontier Foundation, the Cypherpunks mailing list, and Cygnus Solutions.
+John Gilmore (born 1955) is an American activist.
+He is one of the founders of the Electronic Frontier Foundation, the Cypherpunks mailing list, and Cygnus Solutions.
 He created the alt.* hierarchy in Usenet and is a major contributor to the GNU Project.

 An outspoken civil libertarian, Gilmore has sued the Federal Aviation Administration, the United States Department of Justice, and others.
 He was the plaintiff in the prominent case Gilmore v.
 Gonzales, challenging secret travel-restriction laws, which he lost.
 He is an advocate for drug policy reform.

 He co-authored the Bootstrap Protocol in 1985, which evolved into Dynamic Host Configuration Protocol (DHCP), the primary way local networks assign an IP address to devices.

 Life and career

 As the fifth employee of Sun Microsystems and founder of Cygnus Support, he became wealthy enough to retire early and pursue other interests.
+He is also one of the founders of the Electronic Frontier Foundation based in San Francisco.

 He is a frequent contributor to free software, and worked on several GNU projects, including maintaining the GNU Debugger in the early 1990s, initiating GNU Radio in 1998, starting Gnash media player in December 2005 to create a free software player for Flash movies, and writing the pdtar program which became GNU tar.
 Outside of the GNU project he founded the FreeS/WAN project, an implementation of IPsec, to promote the encryption of Internet traffic.
 He sponsored the EFF's Deep Crack DES cracker, sponsored the Micropolis city building game based on SimCity, and is a proponent of opportunistic encryption.

-Gilmore co-authored the Bootstrap Protocol (RFC 951) with Bill Croft in 1985.
+Gilmore co-authored the Bootstrap Protocol with Bill Croft in 1985.
 The Bootstrap Protocol evolved into DHCP, the method by which Ethernet and wireless networks typically assign devices an IP address.

-On the 22nd of October 2021, EFF announced that they have removed Gilmore from the Board following a governance dispute.
-The details of the dispute were not made public, and Gilmore described his parting as amicable.
+On October 22, 2021, the EFF announced that they had removed Gilmore from the Board following a governance dispute.
+The details of the dispute were not made public.

+On June 23, 2024, Gilmore was selected as a board member of the Free Software Foundation.